 There's no other part of an iPhone you spend more time with than the display.
 That's why we follow display rumors especially closely, and 2020 looks to be a good year for innovation.

 Firstly, let's clarify this whole "two iPhone" rumor we've discussed.
 According to Kuo, Apple is planning to release two "cheaper" iPhones this year.
 One, the iPhone 12, will have a smaller display than the 11 Pro, coming in at 5.4 inches.
 The other, the 12 Plus, will have a 6.1-inch display, matching the display size of the iPhone 11 and "12 Pro."
 That 5.4-inch iPhone could be mixing up Macotakara, which claimed that Apple was working on both a 4.7-inch Touch ID SE 2 as well as a 5.4" Face ID iPhone 9.
-While we believe the SE 2 is real, we don't think the 5.4-inch iPhone will be a budget device, rather the smallest entry in the fall 2020 lineup.
+While the iPhone 9 turned out to be the 2020 iPhone, we don't think the 5.4-inch iPhone will be a budget device, rather the smallest entry in the fall 2020 lineup.

-If you're looking for good news, Kuo continues his report to suggest that both the iPhone 12 and 12 Plus will come with OLED displays.
+Jon Prosser only confirms this thinking, suggesting the iPhone 12 will come a 5.4-inch OLED display made by BOE, while the iPhone 12 Max will come in at 6.1-inches with the same OLED display.
+Kuo suggested the same thing, save for the specific manufacturer.
 Currently, only the Pro models have OLED displays, as the 11 has a standard LCD.
 That said, a report from analyst Suseuqhanna claims that one of these devices will continue to use LCD.
-Personally?
-We hope Kuo is right here.

 What could be bigger news than OLED panels on all the new iPhones?
 How about 120 Hz?
 According to Apple leaker Ice Universe, Apple is thinking about a variable refresh display that can alternate between 60 Hz, the refresh rate of current iPhones, and 120 Hz, the refresh rate of current iPad Pros.
 OnePlus and Google have used variable refresh displays on their recent devices, but only up to 90 Hz.
-A faster refresh rate results in more fluid motion and animations on-screen, but if your device is capped at 60 Hz, it's impossible to demonstrate online.
-It's something you just need to see for yourself.
+However, Prosser claims this tech is only making its way to the Pro models, not the 12 or 12 Max.